5 Biggest Mistakes Partners Make with F1 Content

 “Why is this brand talking about this?”

-The best-performing F1 partner content sits in a territory the brand can authentically own — where their product, expertise or worldview overlaps naturally with motorsport.
+The best-performing F1 partner content sits in a territory the brand can authentically own: where their product, expertise or worldview overlaps naturally with motorsport or the culture around it.

 Fix it: Own your lane.
-Choose the storytelling space that aligns with your business, strengths, and value within the team.
-Then build recognisable, repeatable content in that space — not outside it.
+Choose the storytelling territory that aligns with your business, strengths and value within the team.
+Then build recognisable, repeatable content in that space to build association.

 Final thought